craigatk/projektor/README.md

 ## Code coverage stats

-Projektor can capture and visualize code coverage stats from any project that can output code coverage data in Jacoco (Gradle, sbt, etc.), Clover (Jest, Cypress, etc.), and Cobertura formats.
+Projektor can capture and visualize code coverage stats from any project that can output code coverage data in Jacoco (Gradle, sbt, etc.), Kover, Clover (Jest, Cypress, etc.), and Cobertura formats.

 Projektor calculates overall code coverage stats for the project as well as per-module coverage breakdowns for Gradle multi-project builds: